-Multiple definitions of AI exist in large part because notions of what constitutes intelligence are subjective.
+This list could go on for many pages.
+Multiple definitions or perspectives for AI exist in large part because notions of what constitutes intelligence are subjective.
 For instance, Howard Gardner (1983), in his book Frames of Mind: The Theory of Multiple Intelligences, proposes a theory which recognises eight different abilities that make up different parts of human intelligence, including: musical-rhythmic, verbal-linguistic, logical-mathematical, and interpersonal and intrapersonal abilities.
-From this perspective, AI could refer to a machine that is able to write music or solve maths equations as much as a machine that can express sympathy or kindness.
+From this perspective, AI could refer to a machine that is able to write music or solve math equations as much as a machine that can express sympathy or kindness.

 Another factor that further complicates conceptions of "intelligence", and what AI entails, is time.
-What may be considered intelligent can evolve over with the passage of years.
+What may be considered intelligent can evolve with the passage of time.
 Many remarkable built-in applications available on computers or smartphones were initially considered to be a form of AI (e.g. map applications such as Google Maps which review hundreds of thousands of data points in order to provide optimal routes), but are now considered common features.
+Similarly, systems that perform tasks at or beyond human norms are often assumed to be intelligent, when the underlying factor is in fact sufficiently great processing power.
+As noted by a contributor to the public consultation of this primer, "speed can masquerade as intelligence, but isn't."